 For Autumn picnic recipes to try, check out the top ten picks from Jamie Oliver and make something delicious!
-Well something better than a ham sandwich and crisps!
+Well, something better than a ham sandwich and chips!

 8. Make Caramel Apples

-I used to love eating caramel apples when I was a kid, well the outside mainly and then chucking it away, when you started to get more bites of the apple!
+I used to love eating caramel apples when I was a kid, well the outside mainly and then throwing it away when you started to get more bites of the apple!

 9. Enjoy A Bonfire